 Table 6.12 and Table 6.13 define all bits that control features in SPI/QPI modes.
 The ODS2, ODS1, ODS0 (EB7, EB6, EB5) bits provide a method to set and control driver strength.
-The four bits (EB3, EB2, EB1, EB0) are read-only bits and may be checked to know what the WIP status is or whether there is an error during an Erase, Program, or Write/Set Register operation.
-These bits are not affected by SERPNV or SERPV commands.
-EB4 bit remains reserved for future use.

 The SET EXTENDED READ PARAMETERS Operations (SERPNV: 85h, SERPV: 83h) are used to set all the Extended Read Register bits, and can thereby define the output driver strength used during READ modes.
 SRPNV is used to set the non-volatile register and SRPV is used to set the volatile register.